FFathan/DigiNote/ML/README.md

 <p align="center"><img src ="doc/processing-image.png?raw=true" height="400" alt="Dataset Preview" /></p>

 1. Cropping the image to detect the page of the image.
+(Note : you have to capture the image in full page, as it need to detect page later for cropping)
 2. Apply adaptive thresholding to the image.
 3. Detect the words by bounding the words in boxes.
 4. Line segmentation by sorting the words from left to right, top to bottom.